Self-Directed Case Study · Windows Endpoint & Server Administration

 Working within hardware constraints — Apple Silicon, UTM's NAT networking — forced me to understand why configurations are done the way they are, not just how to click through wizards.
 Every limitation I documented taught me something a lab manual couldn't.

-The skills demonstrated here aren't academic — they're the foundation of real systems administration work: AD DS, DHCP, GPO, NTFS permissions, PowerShell, Storage Spaces, provisioning packages.
-This is what enterprise Windows looks like before the cloud takes over — and understanding it makes every cloud migration conversation richer.
+The skills demonstrated here are foundational systems administration work: AD DS, DHCP, GPO, NTFS permissions, PowerShell, Storage Spaces, provisioning packages, and verification discipline.

 Active Directory & Identity